CP1401/Practicals/prac_03/README.md

-# Practical 03 - Decision Structures
+# Practical 03 - Repetition Structures

 **All students (internal and external), please submit your prac work via LearnJCU each week by the due date for your situation.**